UCL-CCS/EasyVVUQ/docs/hier_sparse_grid_tutorial.rst

     * [2, 1]: a line of 3 points with constant Y

 In the case of sparse grids it is common to select a *nested* quadrature rule.
 This means that the quadrature rule of order p contains all points of the same rule of order p-1.
-When taking the linear combinations of quadrature orders, a nested rule ensures that many points will conincide, which yields efficient sampling plans, especially in higher dimensions.
+When taking the linear combinations, a nested rule ensures that many points will conincide, which yields efficient sampling plans, especially in higher dimensions.
 If our 1D rule of order 1 and 2 generates the points [0.5] and [0, 0.5, 1] we obtain a sampling plan consisting of